nicholaszein/new-community-guidelines/.github/templates/CONTRIBUTING_UPDATED.md

 - 🐛 [Report bugs in Editor V4](https://elemn.to/editor-v4-bugs)
 - 🧪 [Join discussions and share feedback](https://elemn.to/editor-v4-discussion)

-Please note that the **Editor V4** is in active development, may be unstable, and may lack some functionality found in Elementor V3.
+Please note that **Editor V4** is in active development, may be unstable, and may lack some functionality found in Elementor V3.
 Use it only in testing environments, and make sure to review the scope and purpose of each form before submitting your reports or feedback.

 ### Need Personal Help, Guidance, Assistance, or Support?